Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Current and future constraints from astrophysics, cosmology and colliders

-In order to examine possible DM ID signatures of the less-simplified scenario considered here, we first note that it has at least three distinct features that differentiate it from the simplest secluded DM models.
-Firstly, it relies on the $2\to 3$ annihilation process producing a continuous (not monochromatic) spectrum of the meta-stable $A^\prime$ mediator energies.
-Secondly, it employs multi-step cascade decays contributing to the final photon flux, $A^\prime\to h_DA^{\prime\prime}$, followed by $h_D\to 4e, 4\mu, \textrm{hadrons} \to \gamma$, cf. Ref.\cite{Mardon:2009rc,Elor:2015tva}.
-Thirdly, this allows for interesting non-local effects in DM ID present for very long-lived $A^\prime$\cite{Rothstein:2009pm,Kim:2017qaw,Chu:2017vao,Gori:2018lem,Agashe:2020luo}.
-In particular, the first two features above result in smearing the spectrum of the final state SM particles which can be further non-trivially changed by non-local effects described in the third feature.
-As a result, in the model one effectively avoids bounds from the searches for the peaked spectral features in the positron data, cf. Refs\cite{Bergstrom:2013jra,John:2021ugy}.
+We note that DM ID prospects in our model rely on the $2\to 3$ annihilation process producing a continuous (not monochromatic) spectrum of the meta-stable $h_D$ mediator energies.
+This results in smearing the spectrum of final-state SM particles; see \cref{app:spectrum} for discussion about the photon spectrum.
+Hence, one effectively avoids bounds from the searches for the peaked spectral features in the positron data; see Refs~\cite{Bergstrom:2013jra,John:2021ugy}.
+On top of this, interesting non-local effects can further affect DM ID event rates in this scenario~\cite{Rothstein:2009pm,Kim:2017qaw,Chu:2017vao,Gori:2018lem,Agashe:2020luo}.
+We discuss them in more detail in \cref{app:nonlocal}.

 A particularly promising way of probing these scenarios is via searches for a diffuse DM-induced $\gamma$-ray flux.
 The corresponding differential flux of photons coming to a detector from the angular region in the sky $\Delta\Omega$ is given by